Gaur-Ayush-AI-Engineer/call-centre-speech-to-text-indic/README.md

 - **Code-switching not evaluated** — Tanglish/Tenglish mixed speech is common in call centres but not in the dataset.
 - **Single speaker per sample** — real calls have two speakers with potential overlap.
 The diarization tab addresses this for the app demo but the eval script does not.
 - **IndicConformer data overlap** — AI4Bharat built both `indicvoices_r` and IndicConformer.
 The model may have been trained on this dataset, making its eval scores optimistic.
-- **Bandpass filter missing** — PSTN telephony transmits 300–3400 Hz.
-A bandpass filter would more accurately simulate production conditions.
-- **No latency measurement** — transcription latency per second of audio is not captured anywhere.